Illinois Department of Human Services

 Gender-based programs: program models that are designed to serve either girls or boys; not a co-ed grouping.

-Illinois Department of Human Services: a state agency assisting Illinois residents to be self sufficient and independent.
+Illinois Department of Human Services (DHS):a state agency assisting Illinois residents to be self-sufficient and independent.

 Implementation monitoring: a function in which program outputs, participant outcomes, program activity data, and supporting documentation is reviewed on a regular basis.

 Indirect rates: a fixed amount set by a provider to meet the costs of general operations.